dxw/wordpress-template/README.md

 For a /bin/sh console running on the WordPress container, run `script/console` For a MySQL console, run `bin/wp db cli`
+To run the php-cs-fixer linting and kahlan tests, run `script/test`

 ## Plugins & Themes